boyangwang/Taak-web/doc/cs3216-asgn3-pitch.md

 We felt that it was important to bring that likeness to real life into our app to provide a familiar User Experience on the tablet device.

-We also aimed for familiarity by attending to the details.
-From the nostalgic colors of the sticky notes, to the customary corkboard, and all the way down to the beautiful Helvetical and Verdana fonts.

 So we made our app as close to real-life as possible.
 Here are some of the real-life abilities you can do:

 * Grab multiple sticky notes at once! (@@)
 * Markers - mark them with a special symbol to check the tasks as done
 * A trophy wall of sticky notes showing the tasks completed (@@)

+We also aimed for familiarity by attending to the details.
+From the nostalgic colors of the sticky notes, to the customary corkboard, and all the way down to the beautiful Helvetical and Verdana fonts.

 ###Stable & Reliable Sync Mechanism
 Our sync mechanism is reasonably stable and reliable even when you use multiple instances of the app on multiple different types of devices.

-This is a key feature of our app in helping users to manage their tasks at hand.
+This is a key feature of our app in helping users to manage their tasks.

 ###Syncs even if you forget to login